seaapex/Demo/README.txt

 This is a demo project to show a simplest fully functional rest application

 The primary application server is wildfly-10.0.0.Final.
 Standalone domain can be found in standalone folder.
+(Don't include this folder when building the project)
 Username: admin Password: admin

 This project is built upon a maven archetype of the following: